-Sydney in Australia needs little or no introduction when it comes down to it.
+Sydney in Australia needs little or no introduction.
 On the face of it, Sydney is very much of a modern city, but it is not only about the harbor and sea.
 Some of the older parts of Sydney are worth visiting as well as the famous Opera house.

 Cinque Terre, Italy

-Cinque Terre in Italy is located in Northern Italy.
-Many choose to travel to the Amalfi coast in the Southern part of Italy, but Cinque Terre is many times more stunning.
-A drive along the coast will take you to many places to photograph including the village of Vernazza.
+Cinque Terre in Italy is located in the Liguria region, in Northern Italy.
+Many choose to travel to the Amalfi coast in the Southern part of Italy, but Cinque Terre is as stunning and it may feel more unique.

 Some try to explore the Cinque Terre coastline in a day, but there is no point in rushing it.
-The villages which make up this stunning part of the Italian coast are easily reached from Bologna, and they really do deserve more of your time than one day.
+The villages which make up this stunning part of the Italian coast really do deserve more of your time than one day.